olorton/dotfiles/README.md

 * pyenv file
 * pipsi

 When running Vim for the first time, install plugins using [vim-plug instructions](https://github.com/junegunn/vim-plug#installation).
+Because of how I have configured vim you will also need to create the following dirs: `mkdir -p ~/.vim/tmp/{undo,backup}`

 ### OSX defaults